sofiasousa2022/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is a simple repository for practice
+This is a example for training purposes